History of California (1900–present): Housing bubble bursts

+2011–2017 California drought

+The 2011–2017 California drought persisted from December 2011 to March 2017 and consisted of the driest period in California's recorded history, late 2011 through 2014.
+The drought wiped out 102 million trees from 2011 to 2016, 62 million of those during 2016 alone.
+The cause of the drought was attributed to a ridge of high pressure in the Pacific Sea—the "Ridiculously Resilient Ridge"—which often barred powerful winter storms from reaching the state.

+By February 2017, the state's drought percentage returned to lower levels seen before the start of the drought.
+This change was due to an exceedingly wet pattern caused by atmospheric river-enhanced Pacific storms, which caused severe flooding.

+In mid-March 2019, California was declared drought-free except for a small pocket of abnormally dry conditions in Southern California.
+This declaration followed a series of powerful Pacific storms during the first few months of the year, which coincided with the U.S. experiencing drought conditions in the fewest parts of the country since 2000.

 COVID-19 pandemic impact

 One of the first confirmed COVID-19 cases in the United States that occurred in California was first of which was confirmed on January 26, 2020.
 Meaning, all of the early confirmed cases were persons who had recently travelled to China in Asia, as testing was restricted to this group.
 On this January 29, 2020, as disease containment protocols were still being developed, the U.S. Department of State evacuated 195 persons from Wuhan, China aboard a chartered flight to March Air Reserve Base in Riverside County, and in this process, it may have granted and conferred to escalated within the land and the US at cosmic.
 On February 5, 2020, the U.S. evacuated 345 more citizens from Hubei Province to two military bases in California, Travis Air Force Base in Solano County and Marine Corps Air Station Miramar, San Diego, where they were quarantined for 14 days.
-A state of emergency was largely declared in this state of the nation on March 4, 2020, and as of February 24, 2021 remains in effect.
+A state of emergency was largely declared in this state of the nation on March 4, 2020, having been terminated on February 28, 2023.
 A mandatory statewide stay-at-home order was issued on March 19, 2020, due to increase, which was ended on January 25, 2021, allowing citizens to return to normal life.
 On April 6, 2021, the state announced plans to fully reopen the economy by June 15, 2021.

+The COVID-19 pandemic in the United States has accelerated the continuing exodus of business from the entire downtown core of San Francisco.
+Significantly high levels of crime, open-air drug use, homelessness, and closed storefronts have become more prominent features of Union Square.